gaugefreedom/intelexta/apps/verifiable-summary/README.md

 ### Verification

-Bundles can be verified with the IntelexTA web verifier:
+Bundles can be verified with the Intelexta web verifier:

 ```bash
 # Upload to: http://localhost:5173 (if running web-verifier)